harvester/docs/docs/settings/storagenetwork/manual.md

 # Manual Storage Network Configuration

-This page describe the maunal method to configure Longhorn Storage Network in Harvester.
+This page describes the manual method to configure Longhorn Storage Network in Harvester.

 ## Prerequisite

 1. Make sure that Harvester version is v1.1.0 or above.
-2. Prepare phyical interfaces networks for the storage network, and make sure the VLAN configuration in the external switch side.
+2. Prepare physical interface networks for the storage network, and ensure the VLAN configuration on the external switch side is correct.
-3. Create Network Config in Web UI with the phyical interfaces that you expected for the storage network, and remember the `Cluster Network` field for the next step.
+3. Create Network Config in Web UI with the physical interfaces that you expected for the storage network, and remember the `Cluster Network` field for the next step.
-4. Prepare a IPv4 subnet range in the CIDR format.
+4. Prepare an IPv4 subnet range in the CIDR format.
 IP Range should be IPv4 CIDR format and 4 times the number of your cluster nodes.
 This IP range should not overlap with Kubernetes Cluster IPs and Pods IPs.

 ### Example Configuration

-In the following configuration steps, we will use below configurations for example.
+In the following configuration steps, we will use the below configurations for example.

 Network Config:
 - ClusterNetwork: test